MM674294/union_shop/README.md

 ## Notes

-- All product data and images are hardcoded or use copyright-free/AI-generated images.
+- All product images are AI-generated images.
 - The application focuses on functionality over exact visual design.
 - The code is structured for clarity and maintainability, following best practices.